GitJer/Button-debouncer/README.md

   * Since the pin is 1 wait for a change to 0
   * If that happens, set 31 into the x scratch register
     * This is the amount of 'time' the debouncer will wait before switching over.
 The actual amount of time is also dependent on the clock divisor, and the fact that two jmp statements are executed for a test.
 See the 'Debouncing time' section below
-  * The program keeps checking if the input changes back to 1, if so, start over at 'isone'
+  * The program keeps checking if the input changes back to 1; and if so, start over at 'isone'
   * If the input does not change back, complete the loop of counting down from 31
-  * If the x scratch register becomes 0, the signal has definitively switched to 0: start from 'iszero'
+  * If the x scratch register becomes 0, the signal has definitively switched to 0; start from 'iszero'
-* The branch of 'iszero' works similarly, but is structured a little bit differently because the jmp pin statement jumps on 1, not 0
+* The branch of 'iszero' works similarly, but is structured a little bit differently because the `jmp pin` statement jumps on 1, not 0

 There is one more important aspect to consider: the user code needs to read the debounced pin.
 So, somehow information from the PIO state machine has to go to the user code.
 I have considered several options:
 * Use the FIFO much like the [uart_rx](https://github.com/raspberrypi/pico-examples/tree/master/pio/uart_rx) example code